 The Complete Edition comes with Grand Theft Auto IV, The Ballad of Gay Tony, and The Lost & Damned.
 GTA IV is the full game with the full experience, including everything from the older games in the series we've come to know and love, plus added new features and gameplay mechanics.

 One of the biggest things the developer Rockstar North has worked on is the mechanics of the game and making the world feel real and open and accessible, from being able to call your friends in Liberty City to going bowling, playing pool, or even bellying up to the bar.
 In this game, things like running and driving are ultra-realistic.

 What makes this Complete Edition so great is the downloadable content included.
 Both The Lost & Damned and The Ballad of Gay Tony introduce you to two new protagonists.
 You can expect the same greatness from these two as you get from GTA IV.
 The story will intertwine between the three games, linking up each storyline in ways never seen before in a GTA title.
 Now these two episodes are DLC so it will take less time to complete the game.

 Having all three in this complete package makes for a great deal, and some of the best open world fun you can find.

-Feel free to add any others you feel should be on this list in the comments section below.
+Expand your horizons with these ever-expanding open world games.
+I guarantee that you'll love getting lost in them.
+Feel free to add any others you feel should be on this list in the comments section below!